Krizpyy/portfolio/README.md

 * Select your portfolio project
 * Type in a brief description of your change, and click the commit button
 * Click Publish

+6. After your assignment has been published to GitHub, go to your github page for that repository.
+It will be at https://github.com/username/portfolio where username is your username on GitHub.

+Click on the settings button in the right sidebar.
+Change your repository name to username.github.io, where username is your GitHub username.
+Click the "rename" button to save your changes.

+You should now be able to view your webpage at the url username.github.io